argoproj/argo-cd/docs/basics/terminology.md

-Before using ArgoCD we assume that you already know about containers, tags and registries.
+Before using Argo CD we assume that you already know about containers, tags and registries.
 Ideally you should also know how to build containers and publish them to a registry.

 In addition, you should also be familiar with basic Kubernetes concepts such as: